Who we are?

-Thanks to its research excellence and the cooperation stablished between the university, the public sector and the business world, the IEB has become a reference research center with international vocation.
+Thanks to its research excellence and the cooperation established between the university, the public sector and the business world, the IEB is today a leading international research centre.

 What do we do?

 • The Research Programme in Fiscal Federalism promotes the study of the public finances in multilevel systems of government (national, regional, and local) and debate on local and regional funding.
 Its research covers topics such as the effects of the decentralization of public services, the allocation of certain taxes at subcentral level, and the effects of intergovernmental transfers.

 - The Cities Research Programme promotes studies in regional and urban economy, with a focus on the role of cities as engines of prosperity.
 Analyses are undertaken of the determinants of city growth, agglomeration economies, the functioning of local labour markets and the design of public policies to give appropriate responses to the problems that cities face today.
 The programme includes the Chair on Urban Economics City of Barcelona at the UB (funded by the Barcelona City Hall).

 • The Research Programme in Infrastructure and Transport promotes research in this area from an economic viewpoint, in order to generate knowledge that is useful to society and is able to guide public policy.
 It focuses on the effects of infrastructure investments and transport policies on economic growth and the environment, examines the impact of policies of regional distribution, regulation and competition in the transport sector as well as user charges for infrastructure.